 Flower arrangement, shape, and size

-Small, star-shaped white flowers born in clusters at tips of branches
+Small, star-shaped, white flowers borne in clusters at tips of branches

 Fruit, cone, nut, and seed descriptions